munozariasjm/DeepJet/README.md

 python3 train_DeepFlavour.py /path/to/the/output/of/convert/dataCollection.djcdc <output dir of your choice>
 ```

-If you use the PyTorch version, please be aware this is a dev and unstable version.
+If you use the PyTorch version for training ParticleTransformer AK4, please be aware this is a dev and unstable version.
 You will need to modify files depending on your will.
 The PyTorch training is launched in the following way:

 ```
-python3 /path/to/DeepJet/pytorch/train_DeepFlavour.py /path/to/the/output/of/convert/dataCollection.djcdc <output dir of your choice>
+python3 /path/to/DeepJet/ParT/Part_train.py /path/to/the/output/of/convert/dataCollection.djcdc <output dir of your choice>
 ```

 Evaluation